jakeheis/Ice/README.md

 #### ice config get/set
 Configure Ice behavior.
 Recognized keys:
-- bin: when Ice installs global packages, where should it symlink executables to?
 - reformat: when writing `Package.swift`, should Ice reformat the file to be alphabetized

 ## FAQ